JJPPeters/clTEM/README.md

 ## Features
 - OpenCL acceleration with multi-device support
 - Open any structure defined by a simple .xyz file
+- View structure through a OpenGL accelerated model viewer (showing slice positions and simulation area)
-- Use classic slice model for potentials or full 3D approximation
+- Use classic slice model with projected potentials or a full 3D approximation
+- Use potential parameterisation by [Kirkland](https://www.springer.com/gp/book/9781441965325), [Peng et al.](dx.doi.org/10.1107/S0108767395014371) or [Lobato and Van Dyck](dx.doi.org/10.1107/S205327331401643X)
 - Simulate STEM/CBED using the frozen phonon model
 - Simulate CTEM diffraction/exit wave/image
-- Incorporate detective quantum efficiency (DQE) and noise transfer function (NTF) into CTEM simulation
+- Incorporate dose into CTEM simulation with detective quantum efficiency (DQE) and noise transfer function (NTF)
-- Use the command line or with the GUI
+- Use as a command line interface or with a GUI
 - Compatible with Linux and Windows

 ## Usage
 Some documentation has been written on the [github pages](https://jjppeters.github.io/clTEM/guide) site to introduce the basic concepts.

 ## Installation
 Currently clTEM has only been released in alpha.
-It is however mostly functional, though not entirely tested and bugs can be expected.
+It is fully functional, though not thoroughly tested and bugs can be expected.

 ## Dependencies